fnzr/zenchi/README.md

 # zenchi

 zenchi is a python3 application that communicates with AniDB UDP API.
-It provides an interface to convert that raw responses string into python objects.
-It does very little by itself and its only intention is to parse data for other applications to work with.
+It provides an interface to convert raw responses strings into python objects.
+It does very little by itself and its only intention is to parse data for other applications to use.

 Currently, only Data commands are supported.